 image rotation prisms

-From many kinds of prisms we can distinguish prisms that rotates input beam after few reflections inside.
-It means the output image is rotated about 180º with respect to input direction.
-Direction of the beam can be changed or unchanged.
+From many kinds of prisms we can distinguish prisms that rotate input beam after few reflections inside.
+It means the output image is rotated about 180 degrees with respect to the input direction.
+The direction of the beam can be changed or unchanged.

 Examples of image rotation prisms are:

-ABBE-KOENIG prism is an image erector.
+- ABBE-KOENIG prism, which is an image erector.
 It is set of prisms with roof faces for complete image reversal.